70(ish) ways to 'DIY it' according to the MSE Forum

 If DIY makes you say, "Y, Oh Y?", maybe this section will change your mind.

 Everyone's limit is different, and some of us would prefer to call in a professional for certain jobs.
 Not all of us, for example, will be able to (or wish to) plaster a room.
 Forumites give their tips for some of these divisive tasks below, but this section comes with a warning: know your own limits!

-In order to make other household chores a fe-breeze, here are some Forumite-endorsed suggestions for making carpet freshener or bathroom cleaning liquid, and some clever tricks for ironing without an iron.
+In order to make other household chores a fe-breeze, here are some MSE Forumite-endorsed suggestions for making carpet freshener or bathroom cleaning liquid, and some clever tricks for ironing without an iron.
 For the more ambitious home DIYer, here's how to plaster a wall or ceiling (attempt with caution: this one requires a bit of research and practice!).
-Add accessories to your home cheaply by creating an energy-saving draft excluder, a filled doorstop or a bang-on-trend macrame plant hanger.
+Add accessories to your home cheaply by creating an energy-saving draft excluder, a filled doorstop, a kitchen chalkboard or a bang-on-trend macrame plant hanger.

 'DIY' your wedding day

 Get inspired by these marriage MoneySavers, then read our Weddings on a budget guide for 50+ more tips to keep costs down.